cicwi/plenoptomos/docs/_sources/examples.md.txt

 The used dataset was collected in the labs of [Imagine Optic](https://www.imagine-optic.com/) (Bordeaux, France).
 The data collection has been performed by Charlotte Herzog, Pablo Martinez Gil, and Nicola Viganò.

-To initiate this process a few specific files are needed:
+To initiate this process, a few specific files are needed:
 - A file containing the collected light-field data
 ```
 raw_file = os.path.join(data_dir, 'letters_ULF_M1.png')